 Determination of Relative Weightings.
 The relative weightings of the designated contracts that are eligible for inclusion in the Index are determined annually according to both liquidity and U.S. dollar-adjusted production data in 2/3 and 1/3 shares, respectively.
 Each year, for each designated contract eligible for inclusion in the Index, liquidity is measured by the commodity liquidity percentage (CLP) and production by the commodity production percentage (CPP).
 The CLP for each commodity is determined by taking a five-year average of the product of trading volume and the historic dollar value of the designated contract for that commodity, and dividing the result by the sum of such products for all commodities which were designated for potential inclusion in the Index, except that LME volume is divided by three in order to make a more appropriate comparison to U.S. exchange data and that the COMEX price and the LME volume is used for copper, which requires adjusting the COMEX prices to metric tons.
 In contrast to U.S. futures, which are typically listed on a monthly or bimonthly basis and trade only during specific hours, LME contracts can be traded over-the-counter, 24 hours a day, for value on any business day within a three-month window extending out from spot.
 In addition, LME contracts can be traded for settlement on the third Wednesday of each month extending out 27 months from the date the contract is made.
-Accordingly, historical data comparable to that of U.S. futures contracts that trade on the third Wednesday of each month will serve as a proxy for U.S. futures contracts.
+Accordingly, historical data comparable to that of U.S. futures contracts is not available for these LME contracts and certain adjustments to the available data are made for purposes of calculating this component of the Index.
+In particular, LME contracts that trade on the third Wednesday of each month will serve as a proxy for U.S. futures contracts.
 The calculation of the Index utilizes the LME contracts that trade on the third Wednesday of every other month, starting with January.

 The CPP is determined for each designated contract by taking a five-year average of annual world production figures (the most recent five years for which data is available), adjusted by the historic dollar value of the designated contract, and dividing the result by the sum of such production figures for all designated contracts.
 Data for derivative commodities is not included in production data to avoid double-counting and, where there are multiple designated contracts for a particular commodity, the production data is allocated at this stage to only one designated contract also to avoid double-counting.
 Production weightings are allocated among derivative commodities and primary commodities, and between multiple contracts where applicable, before the final weightings are determined.
-In addition, for natural gas, only North American production is
+In addition, for natural gas, only North American production is used